-MAGIX: White balance
+MAGIX: Understanding White balance

 Manual and software-based white balance

-For owners of cameras from the lower to middle price segment, this variation of white balance is a function that most users have more or less done without, since similar recordings in HD video are mostly reserved for more expensive cameras.
+For owners of cameras from the lower to mid- price segment, this variation of white balance is a function that most users have more or less done without, since similar recordings in HD video are mostly reserved for more expensive cameras.
 For this reason, software-based white balance is a good option for enriching the image quality of less expensive cameras.